 If you are interested in participating in our beta program, fill out this form to let us know and we will be in touch to set-up a video chat.

 We intend to always offer a free tier of service that is suitable for individuals who need to build datasets of 25,000 items and do some work in our Analytics Lab.
 In addition to this free tier, in the second half of 2021, we expect to offer institutions subscriptions to a paid tier of service sized for teaching and learning.
 We do not yet have pricing for these subscriptions.
 We want to balance the need to both cover our costs and keep these subscriptions reasonably priced.
 The beta evaluation period associated with our 2021 launch will help us and our institutions evaluate both cost and value.
-By the end of 2021, we plan to offer an additional tier of service aimed at meeting the more substantial demands of advanced researchers requiring computing power and access to the full text of rights restricted content.
+We continue to evaluate the possibility of an additional tier of service aimed at meeting the more substantial demands of advanced researchers requiring computing power and access to the full text of rights restricted content.
 If you are an advanced researcher interested in exploring with us what might meet your needs, please let us know at firstname.lastname@example.org.